Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 ## **Project Reflection**
 Overall this has been incredibly tough compared to the other projects but I am relatively happy with how it has gone.
 There are a lot of improvements that I would like to make to it, but time constraints and other commitments for a project of this size have proven dificult for me to implement what I would like.
 I am happy with the code and that the foundations of a good working site are in place.
 It has been a long 14 months on the course, with little respite, and so I am just happy to get this project away and have a couple of months to rest and reflect, and then pick up some fun projects.
 Creative design may not be my strong point, and I believe this is evident in this submission, but I have learned that this is an area to improve upon and to really assess similar sites in the future to get some ideas, I also believe (and hope) that in the real world, working in dev teams, that there will be assistance and specialists on hand for these areas.
 The learning experience of creating a full e-commerce site has been massive, and whilst I knew this project was large, I'm glad I didn't know how much work was needed at the start, as it may have been overwhelming for me.

 I would have loved to have completed this course as a full time student, like a lot of my colleagues are able to.
 Working full time and being a father to two children under 3 has meant that the amount of time that I have been abe to spend on it is significantly lower, yet I am still proud of what I have been able to do.
 When I look at the presentation of other submissions, it can be disheartening becasue I know that if I was able to put 40 hours a week into the course, and still get my weekends off (or just have no children to look after) I would have been able to maintain some more merit grades to add to the ones I have got, and maybe even a distinction or two.
 My mentor Chris Quin, who has been amazing to me, has made me see that the race is just against myself and nobody else.
 However, I work in the week and then my weekends are taken for the course, which has led to very little time off over the last year, which has been a struggle and my mental health has suffered and my marraige has been under additional strain, my wife has been amazing to support me though this.
-Adding onto this my father having a heart attack and my 3 month old son being admitted to hospital just in the last few weeks has added to the strain.
+Adding onto this my father having a heart attack and my 3 month old son being admitted to hospital just in the last few weeks has added to the strain during this final leg of the course.
 I think that CI should not be advertising this course as 12-15 hours per week, becasue for people with no coding background, it is certainly not.
 It is 20-25 hours just to keep up, and when you are working 40+ hours a week in full-time work, this is very very hard to do.

 Despite all of this, the past 12-14 months I have been on a journey, and I have surprised myself of what I have been able to do, I never thought I would be able to do it.
 Not only with the coding, but I have learnt how to approach things differently in life and feel I have obtained a new life skill.
 I will continue to practice my coding, after a well earned break, and whether I pursue a career in it or not, I'm happy that I will at least be able to help my two children when they start to do this at school.
 If I hadn't have done this course, I'd have had absolutely no idea how to help them.